 WILLIAM F. RIGNEY

-Mr. Rigney is a leader in MSSEF's Curious Minds Initiative (CMI) helping Massachusetts STEM teachers increase inquiry and opportunities for independent research projects by students through three professional development courses.
-Bill has helped organize and facilitate a MSSEF Mentoring Program for middle and high school students and has recruited STEM undergraduate and graduate students as well as STEM professionals to come into schools to mentor students through their project.
+Mr. Rigney is a leader in MSEF's Curious Minds Initiative (CMI) helping Massachusetts STEM teachers increase inquiry and opportunities for independent research projects by students through three professional development courses.
+Bill has helped organize and facilitate a MSEF Mentoring Program for middle and high school students and has recruited STEM undergraduate and graduate students as well as STEM professionals to come into schools to mentor students through their project.
 He is a STEM Education Consultant.
 Mr. Rigney has spoken about student research and STEM education at conferences in Thailand, South Korea, China, and United States.
 Bill received his BS in Biology from Framingham State College and his M.Ed. from Worcester State College.
 He retired from the Marlborough Public Schools as the STEM Instructional Specialist.